Copyright © 2016 Richard Eugene Puckett All Rights Reserved

 There are three ways to print an image with a noble metal:

 The element rhodium is hardly attacked by any acids; aqua regia only slightly affects it.
 On the other hand, finely divided palladium, as is found in a photographic print, readily dissolves in hydrochloric acid with a solution strength above 0.5%.
+Think about that: rhodium is impervious to hydrochloric acid and palladium dissolves in hydrochloric acid.
+So given a print that is mostly rhodium with some palladium what will happen when that print is immersed in a solution of hydrochloric acid above 0.5% strength?
+Yes, that's right: the palladium will be dissolved, leaving only rhodium.
 This formula is a subtractive process, with a surfeit of palladium added to the requisite amount of rhodium solely to induce full reduction of the rhodium to image-forming metal, and that unnecessary palladium subsequently dissolved in a bath of hydrochloric acid.
 Use half as much again rhodium chloride as you would for any other metal salt (platinum, gold, palladium) for a print of any given size.
 Note: you can minimize the volume of rhodium salt used by increasing the solution strength.
 Rhodium chloride hydrate readily dissolves at 20% solution strength.

 At one point in 2016, I prepared a rhodiotype consisting of roughly 75% rhodium and 25% palladium.
 I cleared one half of the print in a weak acid bath (<0.3% hydrochloric), water wash, and T-EDTA and sodium carbonate baths.
 I cleared the other side as specified below, though in a roughly 3% hydrochloric acid bath.
 XRF spectrometry performed by a local assayist in Austin, Texas, revealed that the side cleared normally, in very weak acid, was 28% palladium; the side cleared in 3% hydrochloric acid was 12% palladium.
 (The remainder, on both halves, was mostly rhodium with a small amount of iron and near trace amounts of odd metals such as tin -- probably from the brush ferrule.)